-Lug Nuts
+Lug nuts

-Check that all lug nuts are present, free of cracks and distortions, and show no signs of looseness such as rust trails or shiny threads.

-Make sure all bolt holes are not cracked or distorted.
+- Check that all lug nuts are present, free of cracks and distortions and show no signs of looseness such as rust trails or shiny threads. - Make sure all bolt holes are not cracked or distorted.

-Spacers or Budd Spacing
+Spacers or bud spacing

-If equipped, check that spacers are not bent, damaged, or rusted through.

-Spacers should be evenly centered, with the dual wheels and tires evenly separated.
+- If equipped, check that spacers and/or bud spacing rims are not bent, damaged or rusted through and are centered with dual wheels and tires evenly separated. - Check the space between the tires for debris and/or foreign objects.